Load Balancing Using Sparse Communication: The Approximation-Performance Link

-\begin{remark} An interesting special case is where the arrival rate does not vary with time and a critical load condition is assumed.
+\begin{remark} Note that for a homogeneous system, i.e., all server rates are equal, condition (ii) corresponds to $\bar\la_{min}(T)>0$.
+Another interesting special case is where the arrival rate does not vary with time and a critical load condition is assumed.
 Thus the system is in the classic heavy traffic setting.
-Notice that condition (ii) holds for this case. \end{remark}
+Notice that condition (ii) holds for this case.
+In addition, it is well known \citep{atar2019subdiffusive} that in this case the (scaled) queue lengths converge weakly to the same stochastic process, a phenomenon called State-Space-Collapse. \end{remark}